Gluten-Free Dark Chocolate Whoopie Pies (So Chocolaty!)

 • Remove the woopie pies from the oven.
 Slide the cookies on the parchment paper onto a wire cooling rack.
 The cookies must be fully cooled before frosting them.

 • Mix the frosting.
-In a stand mixer with a whisk attachment, add powdered sugar, unsalted soft butter, vanilla extract, and water.
+In a stand mixer with a whisk attachment, add 3 cups powdered sugar, 1/2 cup butter (softened), v1 1/2 teaspoons pure vanilla extract, and 2-3 tablespoons milk or non-dairy milk.
 Mix until the frosting is light and creamy.

 • You can use a piping bag with a circle tip to pipe the frosting onto the whoopie pie cookie or use a spoon to drop a dollop of frosting on the cookie and spread it around.
 Either way works very well.